 All our employees have been trained in data protection and in the handling of customer data.
 All our employees are obliged to maintain confidentiality and have accordingly signed an addendum to their employment contracts which obliges them to maintain confidentiality and observe data protection.

 In addition, Axivion GmbH stores the history of live chats for 12 months.
 The purpose of this is to save our customers from having to go through a long history of requests, and for us to constantly monitor the quality of our live chat service.
 Processing is permitted pursuant to Art.
-6 Para.
-1 Book f, GDPR.
+6 paragraph 1 (f) GDPR.
 If you do not wish your live chat history to be stored, please do not hesitate to contact us using the contact details listed below.
 Stored live chats and any other of your data will then be deleted by us immediately.

 3.3 Demo/Price request